vbookshelf/Raspberry-Pi-Resources-for-Beginners/README.md

 ## Raspberry Pi Resources for Beginners
 The Raspberry Pi is the tech equivalent of Harry Potter's magic wand.
+With knowledge and a little imagination, you can use it to work wonders.
 Here are a few resources to help you get started.

 ### What is a Raspberry Pi?